 To help manage your risk and keep your rates in check, regularly train commercial drivers on compliance and safety concerns.
 Strong risk mitigation practices will be key for organizations looking to reduce their rates.
 Tracking is only a part.
 Managing and changing driving behaviors is key.

-Contact Foster Park Brokers to discuss your commercial fleet and ensure that you proactively address exposures.
+Contact NFP Brokers to discuss your commercial fleet and ensure that you proactively address exposures.